 The main factors in spa cover deterioration are sunlight, dirt, and acid rain.
 Fortunately, there are now great products available to protect and clean vinyl covers, and greatly extend their life.
 Select a cover protectant that contains a UV blocker for fade resistance and use a good cleaner such as Cover and Cabinet Renew.
 Regular use of cover and cabinet renew will keep the vinyl supple, prevent cracking and fading, and seal out damaging moisture.
 Avoid products which contain silicone oil– these will actually cause premature failure of the vinyl, when exposed to sunlight.
 We recommend Cover and Cabinet Renew because it is the best product of its kind we have found, and is also Earth friendly.
 Don’t forget to clean and treat the inside surfaces of your cover as well– this is very important.

 Ozonators are electric-powered devices for helping to sanitize spa water by introducing a form of oxygen called ozone into the water.
-When they first arrived on the spa scene, many people thought they were a panacea for water disinfecting.
+When they first arrived on the spa scene, many people thought they were a cure-all for water disinfecting.
 Although this has proven to be an overstatement, ozonators do have their place, and will help reduce chemical amounts needed.
 Since ozone has no residual sanitizing ability, it only works while the spa is in operation.
 In order for the ozone to do its job, the spa should be run 6 or more hours per day.
 Ozonators must be used in conjunction with another sanitizer such as bromine or chlorine as well as a shock treatment.
 A major factor on the effectiveness of ozone is called contact time.
 When ozone is produced how long does it stay in contact with the water before it breaks the surface?
 How is it mixed into the water?

 Yes, the use of an ozonator will cut down the amount of conventional sanitizer needed.
 The reduction will vary from 25% to 35%, depending on spa usage and amount of run time.
 These devices use electricity to run, but the amount is really quite minimal.

 Bromine (in the form of tablets) is the sanitizer preferred by most hot tub spa owners because it is less irritating, less likely to cause “red eye” and does not have the strong odor of chlorine.
-The pool-type chlorine (found in chlorine tablets) is not suitable for hot tubs.
+The pool-type chlorine (found in chlorine tablets) is less suitable for hot tubs.
 Bromine disinfects as well as chlorine and has the advantage of evaporating more slowly in hot water.

-Upon startup of your spa or hot tub, it is recommended to add a small amount of granular bromine.
+Upon startup of your spa or hot tub, it is recommended to add a small amount of granular bromine/chlorine.
 This establishes an immediate sanitizer reserve.
 The proper level is then maintained by using tablets in a floating device.
 The dispensers are adjustable for proper dispersion of the sanitizer.

 Measure chlorine or bromine easily with test strips.
 Many spa owners check their water daily, others find that once a week is sufficient, especially if bather load is not excessive and a floating dispenser is used.